2023 Best Value Computer Engineering Schools in North Carolina

 Best North Carolina Schools for Affordable Quality in Computer Engineering

 Our analysis found North Carolina State University to be the best value school for computer engineering students who want to pursue a degree in North Carolina.
-Located in the large city of Raleigh, NC State is a public school with a fairly large student population.
+Located in the city of Raleigh, NC State is a public school with a fairly large student population.

-NC State not only placed well in our value ranking, but it is also #5 on our Best Computer Engineering Schools in North Carolina list.
+NC State also took the #5 spot in our Best Computer Engineering Schools in North Carolina rankings.

 The average tuition and fees for an in-state undergraduate at UNC Charlotte are $7,188 a year.
 CE majors at UNC Charlotte take out an average of $22,250 in student loans while working on their egree.